MauriceKuenicke/AI-Showcase/README.md

 # AI Showcase

-A tiny, clean landing page that highlights a handful of small AI experiments living in this repository.
+A tiny, project that highlights a handful of small AI experiments living in this repository.
 The site is auto‑deployed to GitHub Pages and links directly to each project folder.

 ## What’s inside